 Agida is established to provide groupwork and projects to break down barriers.
-Through developmental, cultural, health and well-being programmes, explored through a mix of various arts, such as, music, dance, drama, story-telling and art, communication is our core theme.
-It is Agida's aim is to build confidence and self esteem with emphasis on spoken communication and recognition of achievement.
+Through developmental, cultural, health and well-being programmes, explored through a mix of various arts, such as, music, dance, drama, story-telling and art, it is Agida's aim is to build confidence and self esteem through interactive and fully inclusive programmes.

 You will have an understanding of the importance of sharing and communication.
 You will experience difference, by joining in and being part of your community; exploring all in the context of development and advancement of well-being and community spirit.
 You will learn to communicate to feel fulfillment, a sense of worth, increased confidence and self-esteem, for a positive sense of well-being and achievement.

 You will be encouraged to follow your pathway, enhancing your abilities and skills, through our bespoke range of programmes, tailor made to fit you!

 All members of any community can benefit from Agida's developmental programmes.
 The programmes advance communication using a different set of systems, spoken as opposed to written, to aid understanding and appreciation of empowerment, self-confidence, acceptance of others and integration into communities, from those using another language or the English language itself.
 We facilitate through a syllabus of music, dance, drama, story-telling, spoken word, spoken communication and listening skills.
 Each programme will be tailored to the needs of the groups/participants and the content bespoke.

 We are an experienced organisation of educators and experts in our field, delivering workshops and master classes in community, corporate and cultural events.
 As an organisation, we work with many different clients, providing experienced and qualified practitioners.